 Using tokenisation: Payments can be securely processed by substituting card numbers into a unique code known as a ‘token,’ ensuring that sensitive data never passes through the contact centre.

 ipSCAPE Pay is a secure cloud-based payment solution that enables contact centre agents to handle credit card details and take payments over the phone to satisfy the PCI DSS regulation.
 To support the growth of your organisation, the solution allows multiple payment gateways to be added.

 Using ipSCAPE Pay facilitates secure payments while maintaining voice communication so customers feel more comfortable and improves the experience.

 Speech Analytics is a contact centre solution that uses recorded calls between employees and customers to assess phrases and words to optimise agent performance and manage compliance.

 ipSCAPE’s Advanced Speech Analytics is a tool that transcribes 100% of all calls and analyses phrases, sentiments and customer expressions of dissatisfaction, including financial hardship, stress, anger, and vulnerability.

-Taking a proactive approach, such as calling a customer to extend their loan term based on sentiment on financial hardship, can mitigate the risk that an official complaint will occur.
-This assists in increasing customer retention and avoiding the costly and complex IDR process.
+Taking a proactive approach, such as calling a customer to extend their loan term if sentiment analysis detects financial hardship, can mitigate the risk that an official complaint will occur.
+This assists in increasing customer retention and avoiding the costly and complex Internal Dispute Resolution process.

-Therefore, to ensure compliance with RG271, select a speech analytics software that delivers actionable insights, allowing you to create an environment of continuous improvement while enabling early detection of potential compliance risks.
+Therefore, to ensure compliance with RG271, utilise a Speech Analytics software that delivers actionable insights, allowing you to create an environment of continuous improvement while enabling early detection of potential compliance risks.